Pyeongchang County: Tourism

 Odaesan Mountain is the home of historical Buddhist temples including Sangwonsa and Woljeongsa.
 It was designated as a national park in 1975.
 The highest peak, Birobong Peak is 1563 m high.

 Two major ski resorts in the county were the home of the 2018 Winter Olympics.
 Alpensia ski resort has six slopes for skiing and snowboarding, with runs up to 1,400.0 m long, for beginners and advanced skiers, and an area reserved for snowboarders.
 The resort is open year-round.
 Alpensia hosted the majority of the Olympic snow events.
 Yongpyong Resort, which has a total of 28 ski slopes, hosted the technical alpine skiing events.

 Alpensia will be the focus of the 2018 Cultural Olympiad, with a new, purpose-built concert hall within the resort with an indoor water park.

 Samyang Ranch is the largest highlands farm in Asia, located in the hills of Daegwallyeong at 850 to 1,470 meters above sea level.
 It is operated as a petting zoo and features a pastoral landscape.
-The ranch is operated by the leading Korean food and dairy company Samyang food, the first company to introduce ramyeon instant noodles into a poverty-ridden South Korea in the 1960s.

-It is the filming location of the drama Autumn in My Heart and the movie Lover’s Concerto.
+The ranch is operated by the leading Korean food and dairy company Samyang Foods, the first company to introduce ramyeon instant noodles into a poverty-ridden South Korea in the 1960s.
+It is the filming location of the drama Autumn in My Heart and the movie Lover's Concerto.